 CAS students may encounter information literacy concepts and instruction in a variety of places in the curriculum:

-First-year seminars are an ideal setting for giving students a chance to develop the library skills and confidence that undergird higher-level bibliographic research.
-Watzek's personal librarian program is designed to support this more foundational learning.
+First-year seminars are an ideal setting for instructors to give students the chance to develop the library skills and confidence that undergird higher-level bibliographic research.
+Librarians are eager to partner with FYS faculty to introduce their students to Watzek.

 Ask your librarian to book the library classroom (Watzek 245) for your next library instruction session.
 The room has a number of features that make it appealing for the kind of teaching we typically offer: